Personal Injury Psychologist NSW, Workers Compensation & CTP

 Psychological treatment is often provided where a physical injury has led to secondary psychological effects, or where recovery has been prolonged or complicated by pain, trauma, or functional disruption.

 Treatment is tailored to the individual’s presentation and stage of recovery.
-Depending on clinical needs, this may include addressing trauma symptoms, anxiety, low mood, pain-related distress, sleep disruption, reduced confidence, and return-to-work concerns.
+Depending on clinical needs, this may include addressing trauma symptoms, anxiety, depression and low mood, adjustment difficulties, pain-related distress, sleep disruption, reduced confidence, and broader recovery, daily functioning and confidence as the person moves through the recovery process.

 Where appropriate, communication may occur with the broader treating team, including the GP, rehabilitation provider, insurer, or other professionals involved in recovery.